-Also in the read after convert mode, the AD7612 provides a daisy-chain feature for cascading multiple converters together using the serial data input, SDIN, pin.
-This feature is useful for reduceing component count and wiring connections when desired, for instance, in isolated multiconverter applications.
-See Figure 42 for the timing details.
+Also in the read after convert mode, the AD7952 provides a daisy-chain feature for cascading multiple converters together using the serial data input pin, SDIN.
+This feature is useful for reducing component count and wiring connections when desired, for instance, in isolated multiconverter applications.
+See Figure 43 for the timing details.

-An example of the concatenation of two devices is shown in Figure 41.
+An example of the concatenation of two devices is shown in Figure 42.

 Simultaneous sampling is possible by using a common CNVST signal.
 Note that the SDIN input is latched on the opposite edge of SDCLK used to shift out the data on SDOUT (SDCLK falling edge when INVSCLK = low).
 Therefore, the MSB of the upstream converter follows the LSB of the downstream converter on the next SDCLK cycle.
-In this mode, the 40 MHz SDCLK rate cannot be used since the SDIN to SDCLK setup time, t{33} , is less than the minimum time specified.
-(SDCLK to SDOUT delay, t{32} , is the same for all converters when simultaneously sampled).
-For proper operation, the SDCLK edge for latching SDIN (or $\frac{1}{2}$ period of SDCLK) needs to be:
+In this mode, the 40 MHz SDCLK rate cannot be used because the SDIN-to-SDCLK setup time, t33, is less than the minimum time specified.
+(SDCLK-to-SDOUT delay, t32, is the same for all converters when simultaneously sampled).
+For proper operation, the SDCLK edge for latching SDIN (or 1⁄2 period of SDCLK) needs to be or the maximum SDCLK frequency needs to be